enygren/draft-nygren-dhc-recommended-ipv6-address/draft-nygren-dhc-recommended-ipv6-address.md

 Prior to using the address, clients MUST validate that recommended address(es) fall within the bounds of the associated prefix and any outside MUST be ignored.

-If a client had previously received a Recommended Address for a prefix but an subsequent advertisement for the same OPTION\_IAPREFIX no longer contains it, the client SHOULD remove the address from its interface.

 Clients MAY also assign SLAAC addresses such as temporary addresses within the prefix.
 While clients MAY use Recommended Addresses as a preferred source address they are not required to do so.

+## Address Lifetime and Removal

+The lifetime of the Recommended Addresses are associated with that of the containing OPTION\_IAPREFIX and its associated lease.
+Clients SHOULD set the valid lifetime and preferred lifetime ({{RFC4862}}) for Recommended Addresses to the remaining lifetime of the DHCPv6 lease associated with the OPTION\_IAPREFIX.

+If a client had previously received a Recommended Address for a prefix but an subsequent advertisement for the same OPTION\_IAPREFIX no longer contains it, the client SHOULD deprecate the address from its interface, such as by setting the preferred-lifetime of the address to 0 but leave the valid-lifetime as the remaining lifetime of the associated DHCPv6 lease.

 # Relationship to Prefix Exclude Option